Correlates of crime: Socioeconomic factors

 Socioeconomic status (usually measured using the three variables income or wealth, occupational level, and years of education) correlates negatively with criminality, except for self-reported illegal drug use.
 Higher parental socioeconomic status probably has an inverse relationship with crime.
 Unstable employment and high frequency of unemployment correlate positively with criminality.
 Low socioeconomic status is thought to be positively correlated with higher levels of stress, and therefore the mental and psychological ill-effects of stress.
-These higher stress levels would probably be correlated positively with the propensity to commit a crime.
+Indeed, higher stress levels have been positively associated with a propensity to commit crime.

 Somewhat inconsistent evidence indicates a positive relationship between low income levels, the percentage of population under the poverty line, low education levels, and high income inequality in an area with more crime in said area.
 A 2013 study from Sweden argued that there was little effect of neighbourhood deprivation on criminality per se and rather that the higher rates of crime were due to observed and unobserved family and individual level factors, indicating that high-risk individuals were being selected into economically deprived areas.

-A World Bank study said, “Crime rates and inequality are positively correlated within countries and, particularly, between countries, and this correlation reflects causation from inequality to crime rates, even after controlling for other crime determinants.”
+A World Bank study said, "Crime rates and inequality are positively correlated within countries and, particularly, between countries, and this correlation reflects causation from inequality to crime rates, even after controlling for other crime determinants."

 Researchers in criminology have argued the effect of poverty upon crime is contextual:

-As Levi (1997: 860) noted, macrolevel accounts ‘seldom generate anything close to a causal account which makes sense of nonviolence as well as of violence’.
+As Levi (1997: 860) noted, macrolevel accounts 'seldom generate anything close to a causal account which makes sense of nonviolence as well as of violence'.
 Put another way, the vast majority of individuals who live in conditions of poverty or disadvantage do not resort to violence at any time.
 Hence, in order to understand the patterns of violence that actually occur, it is imperative to study the social experiences of those who engage in it (Athens 1992).